NiklasJonsson/gfx/notes.md

 (or some user-defined path) for the shaders.
 * Remove build-dir shaders.
 Not sure if it is possible to package this shaders in any other way.
 With that said, the current packaging feature would only work in the context of cargo but not generic packaging of an executable.
-For example, to introduce a new executable, "demo" we'd need to copy the shaders for the ramneryd lib as well.
+For example, to introduce a new executable, "demo" we'd need to copy the shaders for the ram lib as well.
 Even if we added the shaders into the executable code with `include_bytes` we'd still end up having to have a "don't use builtin" mode when wanting to iterate on the core shaders.

 Initial design: `ShaderCompiler::compile` now takes a `ShaderLocation` instead of a path, which means we can control the lookup dirs from the caller.
-The idea is that the reload feature is only expected to work when working with the ramneryd source code close.
+The idea is that the reload feature is only expected to work when working with the ram source code close.
 That what, we skip using the builtins and use absolute paths.

 ### Solution